The next deadline for licensure renewal is November 30, 2015!

 If you take a course from an organization that is not a certified provider of CEUs at the time of the event, you may not claim CEUs after the fact.
 The only exception to this is if the course was approved for CEUs in another state before it was taught.
 (See the procedure for claiming out-of-state CEUs below.)

-Important note: The Illinois Department of Financial & Professional Regulation (IDFPR) does not recognize provider numbers from other states-unless it is an NASW affiliate or the ASWB.
+Important note: The Illinois Department of Financial & Professional Regulation (IDFPR) does not recognize provider numbers from other states unless it is specificaly stated in the social work rules (like an NASW affiliate).
 If you have a CEU certificate issued by a provider in another state, it may not be applicable to your CEU requirement in Illinois.

-If your certificate was issued by an out-of-state agency other than NASW, you are required to submit it to IDFPR, and for a fee they will consider approving it for Illinois CEUs.
+- If your certificate was issued by an out-of-state agency other than NASW, you are required to submit it to IDFPR, and for a fee they will consider approving it for Illinois CEUs.
 The fee varies depending on the nearness to the licensure expiration.
-You must apply before you attend the workshop and more than 90 days before November 30 of an odd-numbered year (i.e. before September 1), with the fee of $25.00.
-If you apply after the workshop and it is after September 1 of the odd year, the fee increases to $150.00.
-Contact IDFPR at 217.782.8556 or see their website.
+You must apply before you attend the workshop and more than 90 days before November 30th of an odd-numbered year (i.e. before September 1), with the fee of $25.00.
+If you apply after the workshop and it is after September 1st of the odd year, the fee increases to $150.00.
+Contact IDFPR.

 Most questions may be answered on the IDFPR website.
 NASW strongly recommends accessing their website before contacting the IDFPR by telephone, as their lines are frequently busy.